raoul2000/cam-browser/doc/service-sms.md

 To be enabled , the SMS Service endpoint should be invoked periodically to test if new images is available.

-This services uses **Google shortener URL API** to produce a short url that will be included in the alert SMS sent.
-This API requires a **google-apikey**.
+This services uses **TinyURL API** to produce a short url that will be included in the alert SMS sent.

 # Configuration